redouard2/Azure-SOC/README.md

 - <b>Built-in Firewalls</b>: Azure's built-in firewalls were configured on the virtual machines to restrict unauthorized access and protect the resources from malicious connections.
 This step involved fine-tuning the firewall rules based on the service and responsibilities of each VM, which mitigated the attack surface bad actors had access to.

 - <b>Private Endpoints</b>: To enhance the security of Azure Key Vault and Storage Containers, Public Endpoints were replaced with Private Endpoints.
-This ensured that access to these sensitive resources was limited to the virtual network, not the public internet.
+This ensured that these sensitive resources were limited to the virtual network, not the public internet.

-- <b>Subnetting</b>: To further enhance security, a subnet was created for Azure Key Vault and Storage Containers to separate traffic further and create an extra layer of security for those endpoints.
+- <b>Subnetting</b>: To further enhance security, a subnet was created for Azure Key Vault and Storage Containers to separate traffic further and make an extra layer of protection for those endpoints.

 ## Attack Maps After Week 1 Hardening / Security Controls